UnShadowNet: Illumination Critic Guided Contrastive Learning For Shadow Removal: Experimentation Details

-We evaluate our proposals and compare quantitatively with the state-of-the-art shadow removal techniques on ISTD \cite{wang2018stacked}, Adjusted ISTD \cite{le2019shadow} and SRD \cite{qu2017deshadownet} benchmark datasets.
+We evaluate our proposals and compare quantitatively with the state-of-the-art shadow removal techniques on ISTD \cite{wang2018stacked}, Adjusted ISTD \cite{le2019shadow}, and SRD \cite{qu2017deshadownet} benchmark datasets.

-\textbf{ISTD:} Table \ref{tab:shadow_main_table} compares the proposed method with the state-of-the-art shadow removal approaches using RMSE, PSNR and SSIM metrics for shadow, shadow-free and all region.
-We achieve state-of-the-art results and the improvement with respect to all metrics for shadow area in both training setup namely weakly-supervised (UnshadowNet) and fully-supervised (UnshadowNet \textit{Sup.}) are quite significant.
-There are few other fully-supervised shadow removal methods evaluated on ISTD \cite{wang2018stacked} dataset and we compared with our proposed fully-supervised setup.
+\textbf{ISTD:} Table \ref{tab:shadow_main_table} compares the proposed method with the state-of-the-art shadow removal approaches using RMSE, PSNR, and SSIM metrics for shadow, shadow-free, and all regions.
+We achieve state-of-the-art results and the improvement with respect to all metrics for shadow area in both training setups, namely weakly-supervised (UnshadowNet) and fully-supervised (UnshadowNet \textit{Sup.}), are quite significant.
+There are a few other fully-supervised shadow removal methods evaluated on ISTD \cite{wang2018stacked} dataset, which we compared with our proposed fully-supervised setup.
 In this setup as well, as per Table \ref{tab:istd_full_sup}, our proposed method outperforms other state-of-the-art approaches.

 \textbf{ISTD+:} Table \ref{tab:istdp_full_sup} shows the performance of our proposed shadow remover on the adjusted ISTD \cite{le2019shadow} dataset using RMSE metric.
-The comparison of our method in fully-supervised setup with other techniques trained in same fashion demonstrates the robustness of our framework as it shows incremental improvement over the most recent state-of-the-art methods.
-In addition, we have performed experiment using weakly-supervised setup where the metrics are comparable and only slightly behind the fully-supervised model.
+The comparison of our method in a fully-supervised setup with other techniques trained in the same fashion demonstrates the robustness of our framework as it shows incremental improvement over the most recent state-of-the-art methods.
+In addition, we have performed experiments using a weakly-supervised setup where the metrics are comparable and only slightly behind the fully-supervised model.

-\textbf{SRD:} We report and compare our shadow removal results in both - constrained and unconstrained setup with existing fully-supervised methods on SRD \cite{qu2017deshadownet} using RMSE metric.
-Table \ref{tab:srtd_full_sup} indicates that our proposal trained in fully-supervised fashion obtains the lowest RMSE in all regions and outperforms the most recent state-of-the-art methods \cite{fu2021auto, zhang2020ris}.
+\textbf{SRD:} We report and compare our shadow removal results in both the constrained and unconstrained setups with existing fully-supervised methods on SRD \cite{qu2017deshadownet} using RMSE metric.
+Table \ref{tab:srtd_full_sup} indicates that our proposal trained in a fully-supervised fashion obtains the lowest RMSE in all regions and outperforms the most recent state-of-the-art methods \cite{fu2021auto, zhang2020ris}.